rdbf/nginxtune-enhance/README.md

 ## Overview

 nginxtune-enhance is an automated configuration management tool for Enhance hosting environments that fixes Nginx configuration issues and provides HTTP/3 protocol optimization with centralized security management.
 The script uses feature toggles to manage configurations reversibly while maintaining compatibility with Enhance's auto-generated files.
 Future Enhance updates might break the functionality, although checks are in place to prevent this.
+The script is compatible with all Enhance v12 releases, up to and including 12.11.0 with NodeJS support.

 ## Objectives